A Survey on Speech Deepfake Detection: Introduction

-More specifically, several existing surveys \cite{zhang2022deepfake,kandari2023comprehensive,masood2023deepfakes,khanjani2021deep} provide literature reviews on Deepfake media content, with an emphasis on image and video aspects rather than audio.
-Besides, specific surveys addressing audio anti-spoofing differ from this paper in several aspects.
-For example, Mcuba et al. \cite{mcuba2023effect} mainly focus on reviewing the CNN-based classifiers.
-Almutairi et al. \cite{almutairi2022review} and Cuccovillo et al. \cite{cuccovillo2022open} highlight the open challenge in the current solutions rather than providing a detailed comparison of state-of-the-art (SOTA).
-Wang et al. \cite{wang2022practical}, and Dixit et al. \cite{dixit2023review} provide an evaluation of the detection methods specifically targeting TTS/VC-generated fully spoofed audio clips.
-More recently, Khan et al. \cite{khan2023battling} and Yi et al. \cite{yi2023audio} briefly touch upon partially fake anti-spoofing detection in their surveys but do not offer a systematic discussion and evaluation of the specific algorithms involved.
+More specifically, several existing surveys \cite{zhang2022deepfake,kandari2023comprehensive,masood2023deepfakes,khanjani2021deep} provide literature reviews on Deepfake media content, with an emphasis on image and video aspects rather than audio/speech.
+Besides, specific surveys addressing speech Deepfake differ from this paper in several aspects.
+For example, Almutairi et al. \cite{almutairi2022review} and Cuccovillo et al. \cite{cuccovillo2022open} highlight the open challenges in the current solutions rather than providing a detailed comparison of state-of-the-art (SOTA). \cite{wang2022practical, dixit2023review, ijcai2023p756} provide evaluation of the detection methods specifically targeting TTS/VC-generated fully Deepfake speech clips.
+More recently, Khan et al. \cite{khan2023battling} and Yi et al. \cite{yi2023audio} briefly touch upon partially Deepfake detection in their surveys but do not offer a systematic discussion and evaluation of the specific algorithms involved.
 Furthermore, the existing work also lacks reviews on the optimization techniques that can be applied to the training process for performance enhancement.